How To Get Customers In The Door: 7 Powerful Strategies You’re Not Using

 6. Face the reality of online pricing competition

 There is a perception that a smaller store will, by nature, be overpriced.
 Do you want to get buzz and attack online competitors head-on?
 Create a policy you’re comfortable with that offers your in-store customers an opportunity to stay, buy and return.
 Hear me out.
-We all know that Best Buy has about eight online retailers they will price-match … including Amazon.
+We all know Best Buy has about eight online retailers they will price-match … including Amazon.

 Your margins won’t allow you to go there.
-But when price matching becomes an issue, and your customer is about to walk out, offer them the difference in a gift certificate for future purchases, an upgrade, or something of equal value.
+But when price matching becomes an issue and your customer is about to walk out, offer them the difference in a gift certificate for future purchases, an upgrade, or something of equal value.

 Wouldn’t it be better to save that sale by making those offers than letting them leave and buy from someone else?
 And won’t that buyer leave happy and most likely return?
 Of course, but it takes a very forward-thinking leader to make it happen.